Translating for the Middle East

 Social Media and Localization in the Middle East

 Social media platforms such as Facebook, Instagram, and Twitter play an increasingly important role in influencing the e-shopping behavior of Arab consumers.
-Social media penetration rate is highest in the UAE and Qatar (99 percent).
+The social media penetration rate is highest in the UAE and Qatar (99 percent).

 The region has continued to develop its payment infrastructure.
 The Gulf region governments have taken many digitization initiatives to increase the use of online payment systems like digital wallets and net banking.